hackerwins/homepage-old/docs/auth-webhook.md

 });
 ```

-this token will be sent to the Server on every request from the client.
+This token will be sent to the Server upon every request from the Client.

-And when running an Server, We can specify the Auth Webhook by the `--authorization-webhook` flag:
+When running a Server, we can specify an Auth Webhook by the `--authorization-webhook` flag:

 ````bash
 $ yorkie server --authorization-webhook=http://localhost:3000/auth-hook